On this page:

 If you cannot correctly answer your Challenge Questions or you have not completed your Challenge Questions, you must call the Help Center at 617-552-HELP.

-Some applications on your computer or mobile devices may provide the option of remembering your password, including Apple Mail, Outlook, iCal, and Firefox.
+Some applications on your computer or mobile devices may provide the option of remembering your BC password.
 This option allows you to use these applications without having to enter your password each time.
 For security reasons, we strongly recommend against using this feature.
 If you have allowed any of these applications to remember your password, you will find that you cannot log in after you change your password using Agora Portal.
 This is because the application will continue to try to log in with the old, locally stored, password.
 To correct this, see the application's online Help documents to learn how to delete or change a stored password.

 Use your password to access the BC network and most online BC services.
 When you change your password, it will take effect almost immediately on many applications.
 Some applications are updated overnight.